ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

         // List of sprites
         sprites: [
             (
-                // use a weak handle with the asset path
+                // use a handle with the asset path "rothko"
-                //      "example.png#rothko"
                 // to retrieve this sprite's index using TextureAtlas::get_texture_index.
                 name: "rothko",